CrunchyData/doc-content-guide/content/06-writing-technical-content/_index.md

 #### Unordered Lists

 Use unordered lists to display examples or multiple notes.
-If an unordered list comprises more than 10 items, use a table instead.
+If an unordered list comprises more than 10 items, consider using a table instead.

+#### Code Snippets

+Highlight inline code or use code blocks.